ShahanChy/BMI-Calculator-Flutter/README.md

 # BMI-Calculator-Flutter
-I have created this BMI calculator With flutter course.
-Lets try it.
+I have created super UI brain trainer app with java.
+Lets download and play!